tombefieux/ArduinoIRLEDStripController/README.md

 Each controller has an id variable, so you can control several LED strips with several Arduinos.

 ### What must you send?
-I based me on the RC5 protocol to send data.
+I use the RC5 protocol to send data.
 It has frames of 14 bits.
 To change the color, this controller needs to receive 6 frames:
 * One frame for each color value.
 Red first, green after and blue at the end
 * Each frame must be sent twice to check errors

-### The structure of a frame
+### The frames' structure
 Each frame needs to contain the controller destination ID of 4 bits (so there's 15 possible destinations) and a value of 8 bits.
 Here is the structure of a frame:
 ```
 2 useless bits | destination | value = 14 bits